Workflows

 You can execute a workflow in several ways:

-• From the Command Palette CMD-P, search for a workflow you’d like to execute, click or select and enter
+From the Command Palette, search for a workflow you’d like to execute, click or select, and enter

-• From Command Search CTRL-R, search for a workflow you'd like to execute, click or select and enter.
+From Command Search, search for a workflow you'd like to execute, click or select, and enter.

-• When a workflow is selected, you can use SHIFT-TAB to cycle thru the arguments.
+When a workflow is selected, you can use SHIFT-TAB

 When you create two or more arguments with the same name, Warp automatically selects and puts multiple cursors over the arguments in the input editor so they are synced.

 These options will paste the workflow into your active terminal input.
-Workflow names and any relevant descriptions and arguments will display in a dialog, so you can understand how to use the workflow.
+Workflow names and any relevant descriptions and arguments will be displayed in a dialog, so you can understand how to use the workflow.

 You make any adjustments you need to the arguments (or the command itself) before running the command in your input editor.